Michael Grade: Channel 4

-Grade accepted the post of chief executive of Channel 4, succeeding Jeremy Isaacs, and taking up his post at the beginning of 1988.
-It was a decision which led Isaacs to criticise the appointment and to threaten to "throttle" Grade if the nature of the Channel was altered.
+Grade left the BBC in 1987 after an unsuccessful application to succeed Alasdair Milne as director-general and a conflict with the corporation's new deputy director-general, John Birt, a former friend and colleague at London Weekend Television.
+He accepted the post of chief executive of Channel 4, succeeding Jeremy Isaacs, and took up his position at the beginning of 1988.
+Isaacs criticised Grade's appointment and threatened to "throttle" Grade if the nature of the channel was altered.

-He phased out some of its more high-brow programming, for which he was accused of "dumbing down".
+Grade phased out some of its more high-brow programming, for which he was accused of "dumbing down".
 His 1991 decision to axe the long-running and widely admired discussion series After Dark is detailed here.
 Grade stated that in the same week that he moved to Channel 4, it had shown a repeat of the 1984 adaptation of The Far Pavilions, featuring American actress Amy Irving "blacked up" as an Indian princess.
 During this period, he was also criticised by the conservative press: Daily Mail columnist Paul Johnson dubbed him Britain's "pornographer-in-chief".

-In addition to securing talent from the BBC, he recognised the improving quality of US television output, making series such as Friends and ER the mainstays of the channel's schedule.
-Grade became involved in a dispute with Chris Morris regarding the satire Brass Eye after repeatedly intervening in the production to order edits to various episodes, and rescheduling some instalments for sensitivity.
+In addition to securing talent from the BBC, Grade recognised the improving quality of US television output, making series such as Friends and ER the mainstays of the channel's schedule.
+In 1994, while at Channel 4, he was awarded the BAFTA fellowship in recognition of "an exceptional contribution" to television.

+In 1997, Grade became involved in a dispute with Chris Morris regarding the satire Brass Eye after repeatedly intervening in the production to order edits to various episodes, and rescheduling some instalments for sensitivity.
 Morris responded by inserting a frame stating "Grade is a cunt" into the final episode of the first run.

-In 1997, Grade left Channel 4 to head First Leisure Corporation but departed two years later following a substantial internal re-structuring.
+In the same year, Grade left Channel 4 to head First Leisure Corporation but departed two years later following a substantial internal re-structuring.
 His next job was as the chairman of the new Pinewood and Shepperton film studios company.

 Return to the BBC

 Grade was on the board of the poorly received Millennium Dome project, and has served as chairman of Octopus Publishing, the Camelot Group, and Hemscott (a position that he intends to relinquish).

-He had ambitions to become Chairman of the BBC Board of Governors in 2001, but was beaten to the post by Gavyn Davies.
+Grade had ambitions to become chairman of the BBC board of governors in 2001, but was beaten to the post by Gavyn Davies.
 Following Davies' resignation in the aftermath of the Hutton Inquiry report, it was announced on 2 April 2004 that Grade had been appointed BBC chairman; his only demand was that he would not have to give up his job as a director of Charlton Athletic F.C.
 He took up his post on 17 May.

 On 19 September 2006, Grade became non-executive chairman of online food delivery company Ocado.
-He resigned from the role on 23 January 2013, after which he was replaced by Sir Stuart Rose.
+He resigned from the role on 23 January 2013, and was succeeded by Sir Stuart Rose.